ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 ### Stage 4: Challenges (PH: points)

 In this stage you will go above and beyond what the game asks from you by completing many challenges, some are mode specific, others are car specific.
-Some of them are simple and will certainly be acquired automatically by the time you're in the later stages of the game, others can be quite difficult, so be prepared to spend some time on them.
+Some of them are simple and will probably be acquired automatically by the time you're in the later stages of the game, others can be quite difficult, so be prepared to spend some time on them.
 [PH: When Life Gives You Lemons...], [PH: ...Make Lemonade...], and [PH: ...And Start a Lemonade Stand] are missable as you need to keep the cars earned from challenges with their pre-tuned blueprints intact.

 |Title (Points)|Description|Type|
 |-|-|-|